PierreSenellart/provsql/doc/TODO/safe-query-followups.md

   constructing-then-evaluating Monet's circuit.
 Revisit only if a benchmark surfaces where d4 visibly chokes on a safe non-hierarchical UCQ and Monet's construction plausibly helps.*
-  Superseded as the route to safe non-hierarchical UCQs by [`mobius.md`](mobius.md), which plans the **extensional** lattice-walking algorithm (Möbius certificate at plan time, compile-at-execution circuit with a signed top combination);
+  Superseded as the route to safe non-hierarchical UCQs by the **extensional** Möbius-inversion route, which shipped in 1.10.0 (`src/mobius_evaluate.cpp`, the `gate_mobius` signed top combination, the `mobius` method, `provsql.mobius` GUC): a Möbius certificate at plan time and a compile-at-execution circuit of certified-independent islands.
+The intensional Monet construction above stays deferred on the same grounds.
-  the intensional construction above stays deferred on the same grounds.
+  *One Möbius item remains open (research-flavoured, may never be needed): "Increment 3", ranking / shattering for queries whose reduced form still carries a within-disjunct self-join.
+The compiler currently declines those cases soundly rather than ranking them.*

 ### Hierarchical-detector follow-ups (rewriter coverage)